Before purchasing and using any of our TENS units, always consult your medical practitioner for advice.

 There are no known side effects to TENS use and long-term TENS use is not harmful.

-• Ignore any allergic reaction to the electrodes.
+• Do not ignore any allergic reaction to the electrodes.
 If a skin irritation develops, discontinue use and consult a doctor or medical professional

-• Apply electrodes to broken or irritated skin
+• Do not apply electrodes to broken or irritated skin

-• Apply electrodes to skin which does not have normal sensation.
+• Do not apply electrodes to skin which does not have normal sensation.
 If the skin is numb, you will not be able to feel the full effects of the intensity being used and therefore may harm your skin

-• Immerse your TENS unit in water or place it close to excessive heat
+• Do not immerse your TENS unit in water or place it close to excessive heat

-• Attempt to open up the TENS unit.
+• Do not attempt to open up the TENS unit.
 There are no user-serviceable parts inside

-• Use rechargeable batteries, as the voltage is un-sufficient.
+• Do not use rechargeable batteries, as the voltage can be insufficient

 • If you have epilepsy